codebar/tutorials/html/lesson3/tutorial.md

 ### Applying box properties to header

-Expand the styling of the header so that it's viewably separated with a border and tweak the height and padding
+Expand the styling of the header so that it has a border and tweak the height and padding

 ```css
   border-bottom: 1px solid #e7e6e6;